simonw/til/shot-scraper/scraping-flourish.md

 # Scraping the Sky News Westminster Accounts, a Flourish application

-Sky News published a fantastic piece of investigative data reporting: [the Westminster Accounts](https://news.sky.com/story/westminster-accounts-methodology-12764656), a database of money in UK politics that brought together data from three different sources and make it explorable.
+Sky News in partnership with [Tortoise](https://www.tortoisemedia.com/) published a fantastic piece of investigative data reporting: [the Westminster Accounts](https://news.sky.com/story/westminster-accounts-methodology-12764656), a database of money in UK politics that brought together data from three different sources and make it explorable.

 You can explore the data [in their interactive here](https://news.sky.com/story/westminster-accounts-search-for-your-mp-or-enter-your-full-postcode-12771627).
 It's really well built.